CtrlHoltDel/todo-list/README.md

 - Added SASS.
 - Added a section for DOM manipulation.
 - Added modules for event listeners and constructors (class types).
+- Fixed bug where if no title was selected the app was freezing.

 ## 27/07/2021